grantjenks/python-sortedcontainers/docs/performance-scale.rst

 initializing lists of various sizes and appending an element, we may never observe a resize operation and so over-estimate performance.

-One solution for both Python lists and :doc:`SortedContainers<index>` sorted lists would be to double the size or remove all elements from the initialized list as was done in the Theory section above.
+One solution for both Python lists and :doc:`Sorted Containers<index>` sorted lists would be to double the size or remove all elements from the initialized list as was done in the Theory section above.
 Unfortunately, that method is too expensive to be practical.
 Doing so would require weeks and months of time